rligocki/Diploma_thesis_px4/README.md

 # Diploma_thesis_px4

 This repository contains all source codes, that has been used during my diploma thesis.
+If you have any questions or problems with compilation, feel free to send me an email on xligoc02@vutbr.cz.

 ## Clone and download all submodules